HoldenLy1234/cse15l-lab-reports/labreport1.md

 ![keygen](blob:https://imgur.com/efea3efc-75f3-4896-a43f-60ddd47152b4)

 This is what it should look like, this will generate a key for your computer, it will generate two keys, a public one (id_rsa.pub), and a private one (id_rsa).
 You want to move the public key to the ssh directory using the scp command leading to the .ssh directory in the remote computer.
-The command is this '''scp /Users/(your name)/.ssh/id_rsa.pub cs15lwi22(yourid)@ieng6.ucsd.edu:~/.ssh/authorized_keys.'''
+The command is this ```scp /Users/(your name)/.ssh/id_rsa.pub cs15lwi22(yourid)@ieng6.ucsd.edu:~/.ssh/authorized_keys.```

 ## Step #6 (Optimizing remote running)
 You can optimize your inputs to the terminal by putting multiple commands on a single line.
 This for example could be something like logging onto the remote computer and checking the home directory at the same time, or compiling and running a program in the same line.
 This could save keystrokes just like having a ssh key saves keystrokes so you don't have to enter things.